deployphp/deployer/docs/recipe/cakephp.md

 [Source](/recipe/cakephp.php)

 Deployer is a free and open source deployment tool written in PHP.
-It helps you to deploy your Cakephp application to a server.
+It helps you to deploy your CakePHP application to a server.
 It is very easy to use and has a lot of features.

 Three main features of Deployer are: